mingo023/money-tracking-android/README.md

 # money-tracking-android
 ## Motivation
-I usually have a lot of transactions every single day so that I can not remember them.
-So, I developed this app that help me keep track my money effectively.
+I usually have a lot of transactions every single day so I can not remember them.
+That is a reason I developed this app that help me keep track my money effectively.

 ## Features
 - Create transaction